words/moby/README.md

 [moby-thesaurus.org](http://moby-thesaurus.org) is a free and open-source website designed to facilitate meanderings through the [Moby Thesaurus](http://en.wikipedia.org/wiki/Moby_Project#Thesaurus), the largest thesaurus in the English language.
+As of version 1.0, this package also includes synonym data from the [Open Office thesaurus](http://goo.gl/UGBfHI).

 This git repository is many things:

 - The source code for the [moby-thesaurus.org](http://moby-thesaurus.org/) website.
-- A tiny and simple JavaScript interface for querying Moby Thesaurus data.
+- A tiny and simple JavaScript interface for querying Moby Thesaurus and Open Office Thesaurus data.
-- A command-line interface (CLI) for searching a local, cached copy of moby from the terminal.
+- A command-line interface (CLI) for searching a local, cached copy of the thesaurus from the terminal.
 - A module on npm called [moby](https://www.npmjs.org/package/moby).
 - Rad.